mm80843/T3.5/docs/article_poch_when_2020.md

 ### References

+* [First confirmed detection of SARS-CoV-2 in untreated wastewater in Australia: A proof of concept for the wastewater surveillance of COVID-19 in the community](article_ahmed_first_2020)
 * [Computational analysis of SARS-CoV-2/COVID-19
 surveillance by wastewater-based epidemiology locally and
 globally: Feasibility, economy, opportunities and challenges](article_hart_computational_2020)
 * [SARS-CoV-2 in wastewater: potential health risk, but also data source](article_lodder_sars-cov-2_2020)
+* [Presence of SARS-Coronavirus-2 RNA in Sewage and Correlation with Reported COVID-19 Prevalence in the Early Stage of the Epidemic in The Netherlands](article_medema_presence_2020)
 * [Future perspectives of wastewater-based epidemiology:
 Monitoring infectious disease spread and resistance to the community level](article_sims_future_2020)